logzio/logzio-helm/metricbeat/README.md

 * [Helm CLI](https://helm.sh/docs/intro/install/) installed
 * [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) installed
 * Allow outgoing traffic to destination port 5015
+* Kubelet read-only-port 10255 enabled.
+Kubelet read-only-port 10255 is enabled by default on some cluster versions.
+If it isn’t enabled, follow Kubernetes’s instructions for enabling 10255 as a read-only-port in Kubelet’s config file

 You have two options for deployment:
 * [Default configuration <span class="sm ital">(recommended)</span>](#default-config)